Cromer Covered Courts Championships: History

-The Cromer Covered Courts was an open men's and women's international indoor Hardcourt (clay) tennis tournament founded in 1925.
-The tournament feature two editions of the event the first was held in autumn usually in October or November, this event being the oldest of the two was known as the Cromer Covered Courts Autumn Meeting.
+The Cromer Covered Courts was an open men's and women's international indoor clay court tennis tournament founded in 1925.
+The tournament featured two editions of the event.
+The first was held in the autumn usually in October or November, this event being the oldest of the two was known as the Cromer Covered Courts Autumn Meeting.

-The second edition was started in 1934 and was held usually in the spring in April.
+The second edition was started in 1934 was usually held in the spring in April.
 In January 1963 the Newhaven Court Hotel was destroyed by a fire.
-Two years later in 1965 after a blaze destroyed the hotel, another fire destroyed covered tennis courts in the grounds.
+Two years later in 1965 after the blaze that destroyed the hotel, another fire destroyed the covered tennis courts in the grounds.